ryanfreckleton/kiloblog/README.md

 {{ d['sizes.sh|shint']|indent(indentfirst=true) }}

+**STRETCH:** Get the entire app in under 1024 besides libraries and resources available on a CDN.

 Tasks
 -----
+ - Extract authentication outside of web app and use Apache/Nginx to do authorization.
  - Better testing tools
  - Metrics integrated into this document
  - PDF output of this document
  - External configuration (external configuraiton definitely does not count against line limit)
  - Static files (css)

 Constraints